 4) Day trip or Overnight trip from Paris

-Saint Malo : Take the train TGV from MONPARNASSE station (3 hours).
+Saint Malo : Take the train TGV from MONTPARNASSE station which takes 3 hours.
 It takes 20-30 minutes on foot from the station to the old town.
-Or you can take a bus ride of 7 minutes.
-Saint Malo is a recommendable destination to travel with Mont Saint Michel as it is located in an hour away from Mont Saint Michel, it is recommended to visit both attractions on the same day in order to see more on your trip.
+Or you can take a 7 minute bus ride.
+Since Saint Malo is located an hour away from Mont Saint Michel, it is recommended to visit both attractions on the same day in order to see more on your trip.

-5) Transportation in South France
+5) Transportation in the South France

 HOW TO GET TO THE CITY CENTER FROM MARSEILLE PROVENCE AIRPORT